jethornton/rpi/docs/source/lite-install.rst

 Log in as user pi with the password raspberry
 ::

-  ssh pi@192.168.x.xxx replace x's with your Rpi's address sudo adduser pia
+  ssh pi@192.168.n.nnn replace n's with your Rpi's address sudo adduser pia

 set the password and press enter until you get the is this correct then y